ash-project/ash_postgres/documentation/tutorials/get-started-with-postgres.md

 In this guide we will:

 1. Setup AshPostgres, which includes setting up [Ecto](https://hexdocs.pm/ecto/Ecto.html)
-2. Add AshPostgres to the resources created in {{link:ash:guide:Get Started}}
+2. Add AshPostgres to the resources created in [the Ash getting started guide](https://hexdocs.pm/ash/get-started.html)
 3. Show how the various features of AshPostgres can help you work quickly and cleanly against a postgres database
 4. Highlight some of the more advanced features you can use when using AshPostgres.
 5. Point you to additional resources you may need on your journey